Required Re-Entry Testing

 Access to campus buildings is currently governed by the following guidelines:

 - Please follow local public health guidance.
-Maintain social distancing of at least six feet.
 University sites around Nebraska must follow local health guidelines in their area.

 - If some employees within a unit do return to work in the office, unit leaders need to ensure that no more than one-third of workplace personnel are present at any time.
 This is being done to help reduce the density of our worksites.